 - If you mention a user in a tweet, and they do not respond or decide to follow you, do not continue to actively pursue them.

 - Twitter is meant to be informal.
 Take note of the type of language and attitude that elicits the most responses.

 - All University policies concerning plagiarism, profanity, obscenity, and discrimination are applicable as you represent the University of Chicago.

 - Identify alumni by degree and year using UChicago style.
 Arrange multiple degrees in chronological order, from earliest to latest.
 For example: “Janet Davison Rowley, PhB’45, SB’46, MD’48, named ’11 #UChicago Alumni Medalist.”

 There are many third-party applications that can be used with Twitter, making it easy to broadcast live events, host contests, pull data for research, and much more.

-- Always use a URL shortener when linking to an outbound web page.
-With only 140 characters per tweet, every word and letter is very important and some URLs can be very long.
+- Use a URL shortener when linking to an outbound web page.
+With only 280 characters per tweet, every word and letter is very important and some URLs can be very long.
 Twitter now has their own short URL service, t.co, and there are many more, such as bit.ly (which features it’s own Analytics tools), tinyurl.com, and goo.gl.

-- Photography (especially mobile photography) is increasingly becoming one of the most popular uses for Twitter.
+- Photography is an increasingly popular use for Twitter.
 Free-to-use sites such as TwitPic, yFrog, and Plixi provide easy ways to upload photos and sync with your account.